andersonbellini/angularjsPic/README.md

-# angularjsPic
+# AngularjsPic

-Picture to sample AngulaJS
+Project picture to sample using AngulaJS with expressJS